 The County's Municipal Development Plan (MDP) provides a high-level County-wide planning framework for the growth and development of the County.
 The County's Growth Strategy Concept Map identifies future commercial and industrial opportunities in the VAA.
 Policies are also found within MDP Neighborhood E, which speaks to the VAA as a strategic logistic hub and employment centre for Sturgeon County.
-To enable regional, County, and airport economic health, the County has identified the airport and its surrounding lands as a key economic area that can generate employment, facilitate investment, and improve economic capacity.
+To enable regional, County, and airport economic health, the County has identified the airport and adjacent lands as a key economic area that can generate employment, facilitate investment, and improve economic capacity.
 The MDP policies are designed to ensure surrounding development does not negatively impact airport operations and existing residents, while allowing for the development of compatible employment opportunities.
-The MDP amendments in conjunction with the ASP serve to update the VAA vision with the existing economic policies already in place within the County's MDP.